Household waste overview

 Proposed EFW plant for Aberdeen, the shire and Moray

-As the late labour minister Denis Healy once said, “when you are in a hole, stop digging”.
-We presently have a system for shipping our general waste to Europe for burning, so let’s keep stick with this for the moment.
+As the late labour minister Denis Healey once said, “when you are in a hole, stop digging”.
+We presently have a system for shipping our general waste to Europe for burning, so let’s stick with this for the moment.
 When the strategy for deposits for bottles is decided, and the future for recyclables becomes less unpredictable, we can then review the export of waste for burning.
 If biodegradable packing looks like becoming mainstream, then the collection system for biodegradable waste needs to be increased to match the increase in volume.

 The collection system for flats must be radically changed to one like houses but with smaller bins.
 Aberdeen residents must up their recycling rates.
 If Moray is achieving 59%, why is ours only 39%.
 Only when the future of waste treatment is clearer, should major investments in incinerators, or probably by then, anaerobic digestion plant be contemplated.

 |Eunomia, 2014.
 Residual waste infrastructure review.
 Issue 7.
 Pp33. www.eunomia.co.uk|

 |WRAP (2016).
 Harmonised Recycling Collections Costs Project: Phase One. http://www.wrapcymru.org.uk/sites/files/wrap/Harmonised%20Recycling%20Report%20Nov%202016.pdf|